tobna/WTF-Benchmark-Dashboard/README.md

-# What Transformer to Favor: Website
+# Which Transformer to Favor: Website
-This is the repository that hosts the interactive website accompanying the paper [What Transformer to Favor: A Comparative Analysis of Efficiency in Vision Transformers] (Link coming soon), a benchmark of over 30 different efficient vision trainsformers.
+This is the repository that hosts the interactive website accompanying the paper [Which Transformer to Favor: A Comparative Analysis of Efficiency in Vision Transformers](https://arxiv.org/abs/2308.09372), a benchmark of over 30 different efficient vision trainsformers.

-For the benchmark's code visit [this repository](https://gitfront.io/r/user-5921586/dmRcCBtFqbtK/WhatTransformerToFavor/).
+For the benchmark's code visit [this repository](https://github.com/tobna/WhatTransformerToFavor).

 ## Technical Background
 The website is created using a local [Dash app](https://dash.plot.ly/).
 It can be converted into a static website using a [Makefile](Makefile), as it only uses [clientside callbacks](https://dash.plotly.com/clientside-callbacks).
-This version automatically deployed to github pages using github actions.
+This version is automatically deployed to github pages using github actions.
+[Link](https://transformer-benchmark.github.io/)

 ## Requirements
 The requirements are listed in [requirements.txt](requirements.txt).